Construction Superintendent, Residential Salary

 Popular Skills for Construction Superintendent, Residential

-Residential Construction Superintendents seem to require a number of specific skills.
-Most notably, skills in Job Scheduling, Safety Compliance, Construction Estimating, and Contractor Management are correlated to pay that is above average.
-Customer Service, on the other hand, is typically associated with much lower pay.
-Most people who know Project Management also know Contractor Management and Construction Estimating.
+Overall, survey participants reported applying a fair number of skills to their work.
+Most notably, skills in Construction Estimating, Safety Compliance, Contractor Management, and Scheduling are correlated to pay that is above average.
+Framing and Customer Service, on the other hand, are typically associated with much lower pay.
+Most people skilled in Project Management are similarly competent in Contractor Management and Construction Estimating.

 Pay by Experience Level for Construction Superintendent, Residential